Scientific Illustration Portfolios

 Observational Work & Scientific Work

 Work in this portfolio is paired with extensive research, thumbnailing, proposal forms, color and value studies, and more.
-These works are thorough and as accurate as possible, there is nothing speculative about this work.
+These works are thorough and as accurate as possible, there is nothing speculative about this work (unless otherwise specified).
 The purpose of the illustrations found here is to educate and improve the literacy of the subject and promote the conservation of the subjects (especially the fauna.)

 Digital Illustrations